mgrman/BlazorWith3d/README.md

 ### Prio 0

-- Add BabylonJS/ThreeJS version of 3d renderer
+- Add BabylonJS/ThreeJS version of 3d renderer ( see https://doc.babylonjs.com/guidedLearning/usingVite/ )
     - One version using own JS with direct interop
     - One version using own JS app and memorypack typescript generator